DANC G250: Studio Production And Performance

 Out-of-class Assignments

-View community and professional live dance concerts and productions for comparison and for the purpose of critical evaluation.
+View live dance concerts for the purpose of written and/or oral critical evaluation.

 Demonstration of Critical Thinking

-Critical written and oral evaluation of dance concert production in all aspects from beginning to final presentation at an intermediate/advanced level.
-View community and professional live dance concerts and productions for comparison and for the purpose of written critical evaluation.
+Critical written and oral evaluation of dance concert technical production.
+Attendance at a live dance concert for the purpose of written critical evaluation.

 Required Writing, Problem Solving, Skills Demonstration